samthomson/picili/README.md

 The first time you run picili locally, you should generate necessary seed data:

-- `docker-compose run workspace` followed by `bash ./local-setup.sh` in the container
+- `docker-compose run workspace bash "./local-setup.sh"`

 * picili is now ready to run and should be accesable from `http://localhost`